Tunetown/RoomMap/README.md

 - *Precalc. in Background with X Threads* Additionally to the last option, changes in frequency can be accelerated by precalculating the interpolator coefficients for all frequencies in advance.
 To do this, check this option after startup and wait until calculation has finished.
 Frequency changes are usually much faster after that.

 ## Examples
 The examples delivered with RoomMap should help getting started with the program.
 They are created in an attic room of about 4,5 x 8 meters, while in the back part the room is halfed to host a small bathroom.
 See the data points in the visualization to get a picture.
-Also, the room´s side walls are completely slanted from the floor up, until they meet at about 3 meters above the floor, being an attic room.
+Also, the roomï¿½s side walls are completely slanted from the floor up, until they meet at about 3 meters above the floor, being an attic room.
 Provided examples are:

 - *realtest1*: First room measurements, not very accurate, measured with relatively high noise floor.
 Anyway, it shows the capabilities of the program pretty good.
 Left speaker only, located at about 1 / 0 / 1.5 meters in the room (x/y/z), pointing towards the room middle.